Armenian National Committee of America: LGBTQ+ rights

 At a 2010 GALAS LGBTQ+ Armenian Society conference, entitled "Breaking Through: Legally, Politically, Culturally," ANCA participated in a panel discussion focused on political issues important to the Armenian and LGBT communities, ANCA Chairman Raffi Hamparian stated:

 The Armenian American community is a broad and diverse entity and one where all voices should be welcomed and heard.
 The political activism needed to advance justice with respect to the Armenian Genocide and Artsakh is needed from all segments of our community.
 That means we need the involvement of everyone in our community; young and old, rich and poor, those with a college degree and those with none, those who are gay and those who are straight, or those who were born in America or those who came to this country as immigrants.
 The rainbow of diversity in our community is a strength, not a weakness.
 We need to seize our diversity to advance our common cause for justice.
 This I believe.

-Leadership

-The Chairman of ANCA is Raffi Hamparian.
-The staff is composed of Executive Director Aram Hamparian, Communications Director Elizabeth S. Chouldjian, Government Affairs Director Raffi N. Karakashian, Esq., and Chief Financial Officer Christopher Hekimian.